 Rise And Rebirth

-Although Akhmetov had the edge in the opening two rounds, he tried to get the stoppage victory in the third round.
+Akhmetov had the edge in the opening two stanzas, and then he tried to get the stoppage victory in the third round.

 “I want my kids never to be in need,” he states.
 “Firstly, I want them to be religious.
 And like my father, I want to give them a good education, and to respect their elders.
 I want them to be honest, and have a fear of God.
 I want them to continue in my ways and reach great heights.”